nbogojevic/homeassistant-midea-air-appliances-lan/README.md

-This custom component for Home assistant adds support for Midea dehumidifier appliances via the local area network.
+This custom component for Home assistant adds support for Midea air conditioner and dehumidifier appliances via the local area network.

 # homeassistant-midea-dehumidifier-lan